WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 In our new plot, we have added an ellipse that describes how the individual samples per country are distributed in the plot.
 We have also added country labels, which are positioned on the plot using the mean PC values we calculated earlier.
 We expect that if all samples within a country are genetically similar, we should see a small ellipse.
-However, if samples a not genetically similar, we will see a large ellipse.
+However, if samples are not genetically similar to each other, we will see a large ellipse.

 ![](figures/figure6.12.PNG)
 **Figure.** Viewing your PCA analysis

 Compare the two plots, and try to identify similarities and differences

-#### 11.2 Questions:
+#### 11.2.
+Questions:
 - Looking at the ellipses specifically, can you see any countries that have a different distribution than the others, and describe this difference?